pdegen/QuoteBrowser/README.md

 - Select clippings
   - Display only selected clippings
 - Improve performance when editing clippings
-  - Use React to only re-render changed DOM components
+  - Use Vue to only re-render changed DOM components

+## Bugs

+- Delete doesn't work when sorted by author highlights

 ## Changelog